daniilrobnikov/proshop/README.md

 ## Disclaimer

-This site is not fully developed and designed only for learning purposes, visit [Sitemap](https://nextjs.org) to see all completed pages
+This project is a part of a [MERN Stack](https://www.udemy.com/course/mern-ecommerce/) course and not intended to sell real life products, or make transit payments